 For a coeliac a optimal diet should focus on reducing the inflammation, healing to repair the villi or mucosal lining of the digestive tract and begin to correct any nutritional deficiencies.

 Include… as many naturally occurring gluten free foods!

 - nuts & seeds

 - May be some naturally gluten free grains such as rice, corn, millet, amaranth

 Since gluten can be very sneaky and not easily detected in pre-packaged foods, it helps to educate yourself on what foods and products are safe to consume.
 The Coeliac Disease Foundation (https://www.coeliac.org.au/ ) offers support in this area.

 - Wheat – found in pasta, breads, biscuits, cereals, snack bars, baking flours, packaged foods

-- Certain gluten free grains can be contaminated, even when specified on the label.
+- Up to 25% of gluten free grains can be contaminated, even when specified on the label.